FIRST-Tech-Challenge/ftcdocs/docs/source/game_specific_resources/field_coordinate_system/field-coordinate-system.rst

 Measured Values
 ---------------

-The following metric values have been measured from a 2016 competition Field.
+The following metric values have been measured from a 2016 competition field.
 They are representative only, and should not be assumed to be exact, or guaranteed.

--  Distance between opposite inside faces of panels: 3580 mm, (if the Field is assembled well: the straps give some adjustment tolerance)
+-  Distance between opposite inside faces of panels: 3580 mm, (if the field is assembled well: the straps give some adjustment tolerance)
 -  Polycarbonate transparencies have a visible opening height of 255 mm
 -  The top edge of transparencies is 30 mm from the top of the perimeter
 -  Total perimeter height is 313 mm
 -  Tiles are 13 mm thick

-So, for a diamond Field configuration, the corner of the Field closest to the audience, at a height equal to the top of the perimeter wall, would have a coordinate position of: (-1790, 1790, 300) in millimeters.
+So, for a diamond field configuration, the corner of the field closest to the audience, at a height equal to the top of the perimeter wall, would have a coordinate position of: (-1790, 1790, 300) in millimeters.